Master’s in TESOL Degree Overview

 Master’s Degree in TESOL Job Opportunities

 After graduating from our university, you will be able to teach English as a Second Language (ESL) and English as a Foreign Language (EFL) to both children and adults, work in language program administration, and develop ESL/EFL textbooks and classroom materials.
 Note that a TESOL Master’s Degree does not provide the credential to teach in the public K-12 education system.
+Learn more about our other teaching programs and credentials if you are interested in earning your credential.

 By studying in a program that puts an emphasis on hands-on training, you’re armed with the tools you need to succeed as soon as you step off of our commencement stage.
 Reach the far corners of the world with a TESOL Master’s Degree from Alliant.